LIBRARY

 Query API

-The query API allows you to fetch and manipulate data in a type-safe manner.
+The query API allows you to fetch and manipulate data in a typesafe manner.

 The API is designed to build cross-database queries that work on every database the same.